ldclabs/idempotent-proxy/README.md

 The idempotent-proxy is a reverse proxy service written in Rust with built-in idempotency support.

-When multiple requests with the same idempotency-key arrive within a specific timeframe, only the first request is forwarded to the target service.
-The response is cached in Redis, and subsequent requests poll Redis to retrieve and return the first request's response.
+When multiple requests with the same idempotency key arrive within a specific timeframe, only the first request is forwarded to the target service.
+The response is cached in Redis (or DurableObject in Cloudflare Worker), and subsequent requests retrieve the cached response, ensuring consistent results.

 This service can be used to proxy [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/https-outcalls/https-outcalls-overview) for [ICP canisters](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/overview/introduction), enabling integration with any Web2 http service.
-It supports hiding secret information, access control, returning only the necessary headers and, for JSON or CBOR data, allows response filtering based on JSON Mask to return only required fields, thus saving cycles consumption in ICP canisters.

 ![Idempotent Proxy](./idempotent-proxy.png)

+## Features
+- Reverse proxy with built-in idempotency support
+- Confidential information masking
+- JSON and CBOR response filtering
+- Response headers filtering
+- Access control using Secp256k1 and Ed25519
+- Deployable with Docker or Cloudflare Worker

 ## Packages